Best Server Virtualization Software include:

 What is Server Virtualization Software?

-Server virtualization tools reduce the need for physical hardware systems.
+Virtualization software reduces the need for physical hardware systems.
 The resulting increase in resource utilization lowers server costs.
-Containerization however, popular since the emergence of Docker, supplies an alternative to server virtualization.
-Containerization achieves greater efficiency than server virtualization by eliminating the hypervisor and its multiple virtual machines.
-Each application shares a single instance of the operating system and runs on the “bare metal” of the server.
+Containerization, however, popular since the emergence of Docker, supplies an alternative to server virtualization for organizations that only require the use of one operating system.
+Containerization achieves greater efficiency than server virtualization software by foregoing a hypervisor and sharing a single instance of the operating system and running on the “bare metal” of the server.

 VMware ESXi is a popular hypervisor, from VMware.